HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 #### Explanation of technical terms

-If to know relevant terms and relation of HotDB Server cluster system, please refer to *Distributed Transactional Database HotDB Server [Explanation of Terms] Function Manual*.
+If to know relevant terms and relation of HotDB Server cluster system, please refer to [Glossary](glossary.md) document.

 #### Compute node